 Choose the “Always” option, then enter you email address and check the box opposite to it.
 In the section “Greeting” you can upload a different audio file for voicemail greeting.

 Add the extension number to the selected scenario, for example, to the “Autoresponder” (My PBX” – “Incoming calls and voice menu”).

-While your clients are on hold or being transferred, you can turn the music or ad playing on instead of signal tones - (“My PBX” – “Incoming calls and voice menu”).
+While your clients are on hold or being transferred, you can turn the music (or an ad playing) on instead of the signal tones - (“My PBX” – “Incoming calls and voice menu”).

-Please note that music instead of signal tones is only available if PBX is available as well (when voice greeting is turned on).
+Please note that the music instead of the signal tones feature can be guaranteed only when the voice greeting is turned on.

-If there are calls from numbers you don’t want to answer, you can create a scenario “Black list” and add those numbers in it - (“My PBX” – “Incoming calls and voice menu” ).
+If you receive calls from numbers that you don’t want to answer, you can create a “Black list” scenario and add those numbers to the list - (“My PBX” – “Incoming calls and voice menu” ).

 Additional External Line

-You can connect one number from a third party provider to virtual PBX Zadarma on the page “My PBX” – “External lines”.
+You can connect one number from a third party provider to the virtual Zadarma PBX on the page “My PBX” – “External lines”.

-If you have a landline phone number, connected via copper communication line, it's possible to use a VoIP gateway with an FXO port, then activate an external line in your Personal Account in “Gateway” mode, by entering the gate settings from personal account.
+If you have a landline phone number, connected via copper communication line, it's possible to use a VoIP gateway with an FXO port, then activate the external line in your Personal Account in “Gateway” mode, by entering the gate settings from your personal account.